 Typically the levels of market rental will always be a discussion point for debate in any new lease or renegotiation process.
 It is wise to investigate the levels of market rental in the local property market so that accuracy is maintained in the negotiation process.
 Similar properties of comparable location and tenancy mix will provide a reasonable source of market rental comparison.

-Any protracted debate between the tenant and the landlord regards market rental will usually finish up in some form of determination; existing lease documentation will likely have timeframes and terms and conditions to work within if determination is to be activated.
+Any protracted debate between the tenant and the landlord regarding market rental will usually finish up in some form of determination; existing lease documentation will likely have timeframes and terms and conditions to work within if a determination is to be activated and achieved.

 When it comes to renegotiating a commercial or retail lease, here are some tips for the lease renegotiation process that landlords and property managers can use productively: